 Requirements and Duration

 A minimum of 90 hours of work experience is required for course credit and students must enroll in LA 371 within 18 months of the completion of the work experience.
-The work experience should offer the student a "livable wage" for the period of employment, although in some cases volunteer opportunities will be considered.
-If you are having trouble finding an internship, meet with the Department Chair to review your options.
+The work experience should offer the student the minimum wage for the jurisdiction where the internship takes place, although in some cases volunteer opportunities will be considered.
+If you are having trouble finding an internship, meet with the Department Head to review your options.

 The purpose of the internship program is to expose students to a broad spectrum of office practice and procedures related to the Landscape Architecture profession.
 Access to a range of individuals in the firm and to a range of job tasks and project types is heavily encouraged.
 Exposure to as many areas of practice as possible is desirable, particularly those which are not available in the educational setting, and might include: